Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Eight years into the ongoing, under-construction building of their underground musical legacy, RVA (Richmond, VA.) act of abrasion, DRUGLORD, return with an all new album release.
+Eight years into the ongoing, under-construction building of their underground musical legacy, Richmond, Virginia’s act of abrasion, DRUGLORD, returns with an all-new album release.

-Dropping recently, September 14th to be precise, ‘New Day Dying‘ has arrived from Sludgelord Records and is the band’s first offering with new bassist, Julian Cook.
-He joins Tommy Hamilton (guitars / vocals) and Bobby Hufnell (drums) within the ranks of the DRUGLORD cartel.
-Let it be known, this trio are out for sludgy blood on this album.
+Dropping recently, September 14th to be precise, ‘New Day Dying‘ has arrived from Sludgelord Records and is the band’s first offering with a new bassist, Julian Cook.
+He joins Tommy Hamilton (guitars/vocals) and Bobby Hufnell (drums) within the ranks of the DRUGLORD cartel.
+Let it be known, this trio is out for sludgy blood on this album.

 That disgust takes a physical form at first with “Blood And Body“; while slow to draw breath initially, it soon flexes its sinewy mass of muscular riffs and bone-shuddering rhythms.
 With slothful purpose, the song’s thick guitars slug it out as the drums’ thunderous discharges land all about and contemptuous vocals croon away.

 Off to a wonderful start, we must now “Walk With God” and clearly, the god referenced must be a subterranean dwelling one.
 Trudging through a quicksand mire of southern-soiled sludge is where we find ourselves, struggling to just gain a semblance of sure footing.
 All the while, our miscreant deity shows nil mercy, expecting only our reverence in the name of suffering.
 We oblige from within our unholy church as the organ plays.

 From earth we came, and to earth we shall return… and “Rot Of This Earth” is the ideal track to punctuate our Terra bound trappings.
 Its paces accelerate at certain points, helping foster a feeling of movement and action, with grandiose grooves and some amazing guitar soloing.